TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-migrating-migrationtools.md

 ## **Recommended Steps**

-* If you are migrating using dump and restore, or data-in-replication and encounter problems, familiarize yourself with [Migrate your MariaDB database to Azure Database for MariaDb using dump and restore](https://docs.microsoft.com/azure/mariadb/howto-migrate-dump-restore/) how-to
+* If you are migrating using dump and restore, or data-in-replication and encounter problems, familiarize yourself with [Migrate your MariaDB database to Azure Database for MariaDB using dump and restore](https://docs.microsoft.com/azure/mariadb/howto-migrate-dump-restore/) how-to
 * If you are using dump and restore
   * Make sure to use database dumps when you are migrating the entire databases.
   * Make sure all tables in the database use the InnoDB storage engine when loading data into Azure Database for MariaDB.